blown302/CarND-Kidnapped-Vehicle-Project/README.md

-# Overview
+# Kidnapped car particle filter
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
+Consists of a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)